-“It is 2021 & I visited post lockdown in November 2020.
-Teenmurti (Also called ‘Trimurti’, 3 individual idols/statues) Digambar Jain Temple (Mandir) Atishay Kshetra is a religious place of Digambar Jain community, Located inside Borivali National Park forest area of Mumbai.
+“It is 2023 & I visited this place post-lockdown in November 2020.
+Podhanpur Teenmurti (Also called ‘Trimurti’, 3 individual idols/statues) Digambar Jain Temple (Mandir) Atishay Kshetra is a religious place of Digambar Jain community, Located inside Borivali National Park forest area of Mumbai.

 3 giant statues of Jain gods which are 21 to 31 feet are the main tourist attraction inside.
 There is more to this religious place, Details of which are below along with a guide on How to reach, Less explored route, Timings, Pictures, Address and more..”

 Apart from the community picnics and regular visits, This temple is open to the public and is one of the beautiful scenic tourist attractions inside the wild forest area of Mumbai’s only national park.
-Visit at least once during monsoons to sight the surrounded lush greenery and pollution free climate & serene environment.
+Visit at least once during monsoons to sight the surrounding lush greenery and pollution-free climate & serene environment.

 What attracts tourists most is the 3 Mega/Large/Giant/Huge statues of Jain lords.
-To name these 3 idols, Lord Aadinath (parent) & Lord Bahubali and Bharata (2 Sons).
-The height of the Lord Aadinath statue is 31 feet & that of his son Lord Bahubali and Lord Bharata is 28 feet each, But at a glance, one cannot make out the height difference of all of these Trimurti’s.
+To name these 3 idols, Lord Aadinath (parent) & Lord Bahubali, and Bharata (2 Sons).
+The height of the Lord Aadinath statue is 31 feet & that of his son Lord Bahubali and Lord Bharata is 28 feet each, But at a glance, one cannot make out the height difference between all of these Podhanpur Trimurti.

 From the beautiful large entry gate, The 51 feet of Kirti Stambh is the first attraction to be seen.
-A huge ground level area with ample parking space for cars, bikes, and tourists buses is available inside the premise.
-On the right are many small temples and canteen/food area.
+A huge ground-level area with ample parking space for cars, bikes, and tourist buses is available inside the premise.
+On the right are many small temples and a canteen/food area.

-Do you love Monkeys?
+Monkeys in Mumbai City ? : Do you love Monkeys?
 Or your kids might be sure, So if someone asks ‘Where to find/see groups of monkeys inside Mumbai’, that too in their natural habitat, Then This teen murti temple is the place to be.
 Adjacent to it is small quarters shaded with long trees with monkeys jumping all around.
-Few photos on this page show glimpse of those monkeys and temple visitors sighting them.
+Few photos on this page show a glimpse of those monkeys and temple visitors sighting them.

 24 Tirthankaras (24 Different Jain Lords) inside the temple is what one can see next, upon crossing the giant idols.
 To name them all are Adinatha, Ajita, Sambhava, Abhinandana, Sumati, Padmaprabha, Suparshva, Chandraprabha, Suvidhi, Shital, Shreyansa, Vasupujya, Vimala, Ananta, Dharma, Shanti, Kunthu, Ara, Malli, Muni Suvrata, Nami, Nemi, Parshva and Mahavira (Also called ‘Mahavir Swami Maharaj’).

-Shri Teenmurti Digambar Jain Mandir Atishay Kshetra is on the edge & border area of the Sanjay Gandhi National Park and a slum village that has chawls and a small farm.
+Shri Teenmurti Digambar Jain Mandir Atishay Kshetra is on the edge & border area of the Sanjay Gandhi National Park and is a slum village that has a chawl and a small farm.
 So when you Google map the route to reach Teenmurti Jain temple, you will be shown/routed via the Borivali National Park area which is the only road route access to this Mandir.

 Another, Less Explored Route